Huge percentage of women cut from the video game industry

 The Year in Review Reviewed

 When I conceived this site I already knew I wanted it to be not just about games, but about the industry and game media.
 Actually, those high ideas came after my initial idea of, “If I have a site I’ll get rich, famous, and have 12 wives without becoming a Mormon.”
 But the thing about the different parts of gaming came soon after.
 To the cynic, which you should be unless you’re one of those brain-dead optimistic people, an article reviewing other websites material is simply a desperate gesture by a bottom feeder.
 I assure you that while this is true, I really am dedicated to the idea of reporting on reporting.
-So look forward to more articles on magazines and other sites (or just read other magazines or sites, they’re far better). → Read the rest
+So look forward to more articles on magazines and other sites (or just read other magazines or sites, they’re far better). → Just read it.

 Small big improvements